 - Feta.
 For a bit of salty and creaminess.
 Goat cheese or Parmesan would be excellent too.

-- Add more butter with canola oil to the pan, then add sweet potato and remaining spices.
+- Add additional butter to the pan, along with the sweet potato and remaining spices.
 Stir to combine, then add the pasta.

 - Pour in your chicken broth, then cook until the sweet potato is tender and the pasta is al dente.
 Remove from the heat.